 The unit of currency in Peru is the nuevo sol.
 The unit of currency in Ecuador is the US dollar.

 Automatic cash points are available in Lima, Cusco and Guayaquil.
 Credit cards and cash are accepted on the Galapagos cruise and in Puerto Ayora.
 Visa, MasterCard, Plus, and Cirrus are the most common usable types of cards.
-Traveler’s checks (American Express is best but you may be charged 5-8% to cash) or a Visa or MasterCard for cash advances are also options.
+Traveler’s checks are difficult to cash (American Express is best, but you may be charged 5-8% to cash) or a Visa or MasterCard for cash advances are also options.
 Do not bring MoneyGrams or International Money Orders, as they are extremely difficult to exchange.
 Banks and exchange houses are available in Lima and Cusco.
 For currency, U.S. dollars are recommended and most easily exchanged.
-Please note that in Peru, cash must be untorn.
-It can be older-looking, but even the slightest tear on an edge will make it un-changeable.
+Please note that in Peru cash must be untorn.
+It can be older looking but even the slightest tear on an edge will make it un-changeable.

 Acceptable bills come out of the ATMs in country.
 Expect to spend about US$5-12 on a meal, US$2 on a beer, water or soft drink in Peru.
 Artisan market prices are usually lower than people expect.
 Alpaca sweaters for example cost between $5 and $30.
 Ecuador is about 20% more expensive than Peru and the Galapagos Islands are about 20% more expensive than the rest of Ecuador, although most things you would need to spend money on are included within your cruise package.